-400E KEY TELEPHONE UNIT
+K400E KEY TELEPHONE UNIT

-Figure 1.
-K400E Key Telephone Unit
+Figure 1-K400E Key Telephone Unit

-1.0 GENERAL
+1.00 GENERAL

-The 400(E)962 Key Telephone Unit (KTU) is a plug-in CO/PBX line circuit for use in K-1A2 Key Telephone Systems.

-The unit is interchangeable and compatible with K400B and K400D KTU's and is compatible with all types of CO's and PBX's.

-A light emitting diode (LED) is provided in the circuit to indicate to a repairman if the KTU is idle or in ringing, busy, or hold condition.

-Ringing bridge impedance is approximately equal to one high impedance ringer.
-A maximum of three ringers may be connected across the line ahead of or behind the 400E.

-A non A-lead type station, dialing ahead of the line circuit, can ring-up the circuit falsely if longitudinal voltage is present and exceeds 30 volts RMS.
-The 400E KTU is normally unaffected by induced foreign potentials on the CO line up to approximately 24 volts RMS transversely or 90 volts RMS longitudinally.
+- 1.01 The K400E Key Telephone Unit (KTU) is a plug-in CO/PBX line circuit for use in K-1A2 Key Telephone Systems. - 1.02 The unit is interchangeable and compatible with K400B and K400D KTU's and is compatible with all types of COs and PBXs. - 1.03 A light emitting diode (LED) is provided in the circuit to indicate to a repairman if the KTU is idle or in ringing, busy, or hold condition. - 1.04 Ringing bridge impedance is approximately equal to one high impedance ringer.
+A maximum of three ringers may be connected across the line ahead of or behind the K400E. - 1.05 The K400E KTU is normally unaffected by induced foreign potentials on the CO line up to approximately 24 volts RMS transversely or 90 volts RMS longitudinally.

-2.0 INSTALLATION
+2.00 INSTALLATION